What is it like to move to and live in Lisbon?

 I love the relaxed vibe, which is something you really don’t get in many capital cities around the world.
 People here are friendly, and life tends to amble a lot of the time.

 The cost of living is good as well.
-Although this has increased a lot over the past few years, you can still get a 3-course lunch menu for less than €10 per person.
+Although this has increased a lot over the past few years, you can still get a 3-course lunch menu for €10 per person.
 You have to look harder for these deals now, though.

 Keeping on the subject of food, I haven’t grown tired of pastéis de nata yet and I’ve been eating them for a long time.
 I’m always hearing about new pastelarias that are rumored to be better than Pastéis de Belém so I spend a lot of time hunting them down.”